 The jet of water doesn't reach a high enough height to push the waterwheel.

-We move the same quality of water to a slimmer and taller bucket.
+We move the same quantity (or volume) of water to a slimmer and taller bucket.
 This allows the water level to increase.

 This allows it to work, and the little waterwheel will spin as you wish.